bitrise-io/devcenter/_articles/en/reviews/saml-enforcement-draft.md

 published: false

 ---
+With SAML SSO organizations will be able to apply the security guidelines of their SAML SSO provider when accessing their own Bitrise organization.

 In this guide we cover the following topics:

 * [Setting up SAML SSO for a Bitrise organization]()